 In Little Cottonwood Canyon, segments of S.R.
 210 cross National Forest System (NFS) land.
-Proposed improvements on NFS land not already part of the UDOT perfected easement or appropriated by FHWA would be subject to the conditions of 23 USC Section 317, Appropriation for Highway Purposes of Lands or Interests in Lands Owned by the United States.
-Through this appropriation process, the U.S. Secretary of Agriculture can certify that the appropriation of NFS land for transportation use is contrary to the public interest or inconsistent with the purposes for which the NFS land was originally reserved, or agree to the appropriation and transfer of the land to FHWA and UDOT, potentially with stipulated conditions to protect NFS land.
-If FHWA appropriates the NFS lands, the Revised Forest Plan: Wasatch-Cache National Forest (USDA Forest Service 2003) and its management prescription would no longer apply to those lands.
+Some of the proposed improvements on NFS land not already part of the UDOT perfected easement or appropriated by FHWA could be subject to 23 USC Section 317, Appropriation for Highway Purposes of Lands or Interests in Lands Owned by the United States.
+Through this appropriation process, the U.S. Secretary of Agriculture can certify that the appropriation of NFS land for transportation use is contrary to the public interest or inconsistent with the purposes for which the NFS land was originally reserved, or agree to the appropriation and transfer of an interest in the land to UDOT, potentially with stipulated conditions to protect NFS land.

+If FHWA appropriates the NFS land, the Revised Forest Plan: Wasatch-Cache National Forest (USDA Forest Service 2003) and its management prescription might no longer apply to those lands.
 However, with the appropriation, the USDA Forest Service might potentially need to amend the Forest Plan.
-The transfer of NFS land would be in the form of a noninclusive right of way that would preserve protected other uses that already exist that do not conflict with highway use.
+The transfer of NFS land would likely be in the form of a nonexclusive right of way that would preserve other uses that already exist that do not conflict with highway use.
+The USDA Forest Service retains authority to permit other uses that do not conflict with the highway use.